 Oh, and by the way, there was wifi.
 It wasn’t everywhere, but I would go up to the main building and relax there when I wanted to touch base with people back home.
 Great added bonus!

 For me, going on a safari had always been something I wanted to do.
-I absolutely love animals getting to see some of these amazing creatures in their own habitats was definitely something I wanted to do.
+I absolutely love animals and getting to see some of these amazing creatures in their own habitats was definitely something I wanted to do.
 So, for me, this first trip to South Africa was mostly about seeing animals.
 Did I get my fill?
 No!
 Was I thrilled with my experience?
 Absolutely!

 Within the Game Lodge there were zebras, spring bucks, and monkeys just roaming around.
 You could walk out of your hut and there’s a zebra next to your patio.
 Obviously, you can’t touch them, but to be that close was just amazing.